 ELITONE treats stress urinary incontinence in women by using an externally applied pelvic floor muscle stimulator.
 Worn 20 minutes a day, the device gently exercises the pelvic floor muscles.
 You can use it anytime and anywhere because it’s worn under clothing so no one will know you’re using it.
 Learn more HERE.
 If your stress urinary incontinence is bothering you at night, ELITONE may be a good solution.

 With ELITONE, I can wear it under my clothes and watch a movie.
 It’s so easy to use!

 PLUS, before ELITONE, I struggled to sleep through the night.
 Now I get more rest.

-— Teresa, 47, not hiding in the bedroom, and can finally get more rest at night
+— Teresa, 47, Not hiding in the bedroom, and finally getting more sleep.